January 9, 2022

 Many editors, translators, and writers who had made the initially traumatic, but ultimately delighted, transition from the typewriter to the computer were just beginning to gain a sense of confidence in word processors and PCs when the new world of electronic communications via the Internet appeared on the horizon.
 SWET's computer-savvy contingent, including Maynard Hogg, Phil Ono, Jiho Sargent, and Keith Wilkinson, among others, offered their experience and knowledge to members, and a series of articles on modems and electronic networking in the 1991-93 issues of the Newsletter signaled members' avid interest in the uses and potential of the new technology.
 The buzz about Internet service providers was audible, too, with the more intrepid members encouraging the rest to investigate such services as TWICS, one of Japan's earliest Internet service providers.
 By mid-1993, TWICS had set up a special topic for SWET, launching SWET online for the first time.
 Discussion of an independent online network for SWET began; it continued until 1996, when Paul Findon volunteered to launch SWET's own Internet mailing list and to serve as its list owner, a task he performed until mid-2002.
 The mailing list, SWET-L, opened for discussion in May 1996.
 By October, Paul had also set up SWET's Web site.

 Unlike some organizations, SWET has never had elected or appointed officers but has moved along in fits and starts punctuated by irregular brainstorming gatherings of the Steering Committee.
-The organization has maintained no permanent office headquarters, and SWET’s mailing address and contact point have been provided by volunteers: from 1981 to 1985 by Lynne Riggs in Komae, Tokyo; from 1985 to 1993 by Fred Uleman in Shibuya, Tokyo; from 1993 to 1997 by Susan Murata in Asaka, Saitama; from 1997 to 2002 by Nina Raj in Kokubunji, Tokyo, and by Naomi Otani from 2002 to the present.
+The organization has maintained no permanent office headquarters, and SWET's mailing address and contact point have been provided by volunteers: from 1981 to 1985 by Lynne Riggs in Komae, Tokyo; from 1985 to 1993 by Fred Uleman in Shibuya, Tokyo; from 1993 to 1997 by Susan Murata in Asaka, Saitama; from 1997 to 2002 by Nina Raj in Kokubunji, Tokyo, by Naomi Otani from 2002 to 2012, and by Lynne Riggs in Komae 2012 to the present.

 A SWET-wide survey was conducted in 1992 to get feedback and input on the six-times-yearly Newsletter and suggestions for new activities, as well as obtain a consensus on raising annual membership dues, which had been ¥3,000 a year since 1985, to ¥5,000.
 By 1994, a slowdown in volunteer energies was evident: only one special event other than the regular social gatherings and the annual book sale was scheduled in Tokyo; SWET Kansai was the more active chapter that year.